 Genetics: The genes may affect the amount of body fat store, and where that fat is distributed.
 Genetics may also play a role in how efficiently the body converts food into energy and how the body burns calories during exercise.
 We have shifted from the problems of starvation and malnutrition to growth and abundance in just 2 to 3 decades but, unfortunately, our genes have not adopted this quick change.

 Family Lifestyle: Obesity tends to run in families.
 If one or both of the parents are obese, the risk of being obese is increased.
-That’s not just because of genetics but also because family members tend to share similar eating and activity habits, way of thinking and behaviour.
+That’s not just because of genetics but also because family members tend to share similar eating and activity habits, ways of thinking and behaviour.

-Inactivity: If a person is not very active, they do not burn much calories.
+Inactivity: If a person is not very active, they do not burn many calories.
 With a sedentary lifestyle, one can easily consume more calories every day than burning them through exercise and routine daily activities.
-On top of that, if someone has any medical problems, such as arthritis, it can lead to decreased activity which also contributes to overall weight gain.
+On top of that, if someone has any medical problems, such as arthritis, it can lead to a decreased activity which also contributes to overall weight gain.

 Unhealthy Diet: A diet that’s high in calories, lacking in fruits and vegetables, full of junk foods, and loaded with high-calorie beverages and oversized portions contributes to weight gain.
-Meeting and snacking also add extra caloric burden.
-Moreover, at home while watching TV or working on mobile, frequent snacking also adds to the caloric burden.
+Meeting and snacking also add an extra caloric burden.
+Moreover, at home, while watching TV or working on mobile, frequent snacking also adds to the caloric burden.

 Medical Problems: In some people, obesity can be traced to a medical cause, such as Prader-Willi syndrome (PWS), Cushing’s syndrome, and other conditions.
 Medical problems, such as arthritis, can also lead to decreased activity, which may further result in weight gain.

 Certain Medications: Some medications can lead to weight gain if you don’t compensate through diet or activity.
-These medications include some antidepressants, anti-seizure medications, diabetes medications, antipsychotic medications, steroids and beta-blockers.
+These medications include some antidepressants, anti-seizure medications, diabetes medications, antipsychotic medications, steroids, and beta-blockers.

-Social-Economic Issues: Research has linked social and economic factors to obesity.
+Social-Economic Issues: Research has linked social and economic factors of obesity.
 Avoiding obesity is difficult if there is no safe area to exercise.
 Similarly, one may not have been taught healthy ways of cooking, or may not have money to buy healthier foods.
 In addition, the people we spend time with may influence our weight are more likely to become obese if we have obese friends or relatives.

 Age: Obesity can occur at any age, even in young children.
-But as the age hormonal changes and a less active lifestyle increase the risk of obesity.
+But as the age of hormonal changes and a less active lifestyle increases the risk of obesity.
 In addition, the amount of muscle in the body tends to decrease with age.
 This lower muscle mass leads to a decrease in metabolism.
-These changes also reduce calorie needs, and can make it harder to keep off excess weight.
+These changes also reduce calorie needs and can make it harder to keep off excess weight.
 If you don’t consciously control what you eat and become more physically active as you age, you’ll likely gain weight.